grandady/electric-vehicle/README.md

 Task: Generate detailed reports summarizing the analysis, insights, and recommendations, including explanations of key findings and their implications.
 These reports will provide comprehensive documentation of our work.

 ## Data Source
-Electronic vehicle  data: The primary data used for this analysis is the "Electric-vehicle-population-data.csv" file, containing detailed information about each electronic vehicles made by the company
+**Electric Vehicle Data**: For the purpose of this project, the data source is a public dataset from Kaggle.
+This dataset is hypothetical and was created to illustrate the analysis and insights process for electric vehicles (EVs).
+In a real-world scenario, the primary data used for this analysis is the "Electric-vehicle-population-data.csv" file, which contains detailed information about each electric vehicle.
 [Link to CSV file](https://github.com/grandady/electric-vehicle/blob/main/Electric_Vehicle_Population_Data.csv.zip)